mecid/mecid.github.io/_posts/2020-05-06-building-calendar-without-uicollectionview-in-swiftui.md

 }
 ```

 Now we can display a scroll view that has a vertical stack as its root view.
 We use a calendar to generate all months in the date interval that the user provides us.
-As you can see, we use a system calendar that *SwiftUI* put in the environment. *SwiftUI* will also update the view as soon as the user changes the calendar in system settings.
+As you can see, we use a system calendar that SwiftUI put in the environment.
+SwiftUI will also update the view as soon as the user changes the calendar in system settings.

-> As I said before, the environment is one of my favorite features of *SwiftUI*.
+> As I said before, the environment is one of my favorite features of SwiftUI.
 To learn more about the environment feature, take a look at my ["The power of Environment in SwiftUI"](/2019/08/21/the-power-of-environment-in-swiftui/) post.

-As you can see, I decided to create the separated MonthView struct that displays a single month in our calendar view. *SwiftUI* allows us to compose multiple views to build an excellent view hierarchy.
+As you can see, I decided to create the separated MonthView struct that displays a single month in our calendar view.
+SwiftUI allows us to compose multiple views to build an excellent view hierarchy.
 I want to note that I reuse MonthView in other parts of my app to present a calendar preview.

 ```swift
 struct MonthView<DateView>: View where DateView: View {